telefonicaid/fiware-cygnus/doc/design/OrionHDFSSink.md

         * `entityType`: Notified entity type.
         * `attrName`: Notified attribute name.
         * `attrType`: Notified attribute type.
-        * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 it can be JSON object or JSON array.
+        * `attrValue`: In its simplest form, this value is just a string, but since Orion 0.11.0 this can be a JSON object or JSON array.
         * `attrMd`: In this case, the field does not contain the real metadata, but the name of the HDFS file storing such metadata.
-The reason to do this is the metadata may be an array of any length; each element within the array will be persisted as a single line in the metadata file.
+The reason to do this is the metadata may be an array of any length; each element within the array will be persisted as a single line in the metadata file containing the metadata's name, type and value, all of them separated by the ',' field sepator.
 There will be a metadata file per each attribute under `/user/<hdfs_userame>/<fiware-service>/<fiware-servicePath>/<destination>_<attrName>_<attrType>/<destination>_<attrName>_<attrType>.txt`
     * `csv-column`: A single CSV line is added for all the notified context attributes.
-This kind of line will contain two fields per each entity's attribute (one for the value, called `<attrName>`, and another for the metadata, called `<attrName>_md_file` and containing the name of the HDFS file storing such metadata), plus an additional field about the reception time of the data (`recvTime`).
+This kind of line will contain two fields per each entity's attribute (one for the value, named `<attrName>`, and another for the metadata, named `<attrName>_md_file` and containing the name of the HDFS file storing such metadata as explained above), plus an additional field about the reception time of the data (`recvTime`).

 ####Important notes regarding the persistence mode
 Please observe not always the same number of attributes is notified; this depends on the subscription made to the NGSI-like sender.
-This is not a problem for the `row` persistence mode, since fixed 8-fields JSON/CSV documents are appended for each notified attribute.
-Nevertheless, the `column` mode may be affected by several JSON documents/CSV records of different lengths (in term of fields).
-Thus, the `column` mode is only recommended if your subscription is designed for always sending the same attributes, event if they were not updated since the last notification.
+This is not a problem for the `*-row` persistence mode, since fixed 8-fields JSON/CSV documents are appended for each notified attribute.
+Nevertheless, the `*-column` mode may be affected by several JSON documents/CSV records of different lengths (in term of fields).
+Thus, the `*-column` mode is only recommended if your subscription is designed for always sending the same attributes, event if they were not updated since the last notification.

 [Top](#top)